-Partner on research to explore the relationship between state education funding, impact fees, and regional growth priorities
+Partner on research to explore the relationship between state education funding, impact fees, and regional growth priorities public education funding.

-Many of the constraints and challenges identified in the region are rooted in issues much larger than FOCUS and the SCS, especially public education funding.
 Education financing in California is extremely complex (for a summary, see Box 3 on page 14).
-In California, public education is largely statefunded, and these funds have been cut in recent years.
+In California, public education is largely state-funded, and these funds have been cut in recent years.
 As a result, many school districts in the region are struggling to fund their programming, staffing, and facilities needs.
 This reality has a direct relationship to the changing demographics, land use, and housing to which school districts continually adjust.
 As neighborhood demographics change, so, too, do the needs of schools (e.g., different students bring different programmatic requirements).
 Neighborhood changes can also lead to periodic upticks or downturns in enrollment demands.
 Sometimes these enrollment changes are due to new development, whereas other times neighborhood demographics change regardless of new development.
 When development is involved, however, the developer fees that go to school districts come into play.